 PIAAC › Main Elements of the Survey

-The direct-assessment component of the survey evaluates the skills of adults in three domains: literacy, numeracy and problem solving in technology-rich environments.
+The direct-assessment component of the survey evaluates the skills of adults in three fundamental domains.
 These are considered to constitute “key” information processing skills in the sense that they provide a foundation for the development of other, higher-order cognitive skills and are prerequisites for gaining access to and understanding of specific domains of knowledge.
 In addition, these skills are necessary in a broad range of contexts, from education through work to everyday life.
+The competencies assessed are: